sethoscope/mapperfs/README.md

 ## path shortening

 There are three options for how file paths appear in your new filesystem.
-Below are explanations and examples of each option.
+Below are explanations and examples of each method.

 ###copy - copy the whole path

-    % mapperfs.py --scheme copy /mnt /tmp/list-of-yam-files
+    % mapperfs.py --mapper copy /mnt /tmp/list-of-yam-files
     % find /mnt -type f
     /mnt/home/seth/lib/recipes/mashed-yams
     /mnt/home/seth/lib/stories/mashed-yams